kellylui321/kellylui321.github.io/_posts/2016-08-07-Introduction.md

 ---
 layout: single
-title: Introduction: stream of consciousness
+title: Introduction stream of consciousness
 categories:
   - Blog
 tags:
   - Blog
 ---
-12:22am | Aug 7 2016 | Hong Kong

 Traditional Chinese wisdom teaches that 萬事起頭難--the first step is always the hardest (yes, it sounds lamer in translation.
 Sounds super wise in Chinese).
 So here I am, somewhat reluctantly cranking out my first post.
 Many credits to a certain Captain Kirk who both pushed me to do this directly and who inspired me to start this website in the first place.
 Also a wise teacher of mine once acknowledged that all great writings are born out of imitation (plagiarism) of some form.
 So I guess beginning my original blog with words of others is, in a way, a step toward greatness ;)